bhuthesh/mitosis/testdata/README.md

 ## Sample mitosis client

-This program shows how a client can use the gopm service to issue automatic relaunches with preservation of application state across sessions.
+This program shows how a client can use the mitosis service to issue automatic relaunches with preservation of application state across sessions.

 **WARNING**: This code is for demonstration purposes only.